skylie-xtj/MM_Controversy_Detection_Released/README.md

 <h1 align="center"> <a href=>A Chinese Multimodal Social Video Dataset <br/> for Controversy Detection</a></h2>

+Official repository for "A Chinese Multimodal Social Video Dataset for Controversy Detection", MM 2024.

 ## :sparkles: Keypoints
 * Social video platforms are significant for information dissemination and public discussions, often leading to controversies.